steeve/itool/README.md

 ## Plans / Work In Progress

 Some of those commands are sort of working, some are pure plans.

-#### `itool apps run`

-Run an app bundle directly from the command line and get the standard output there.
-Only apps that have debug entitlements can be run that way, and it requires mounting a developer image first, as it talks to `gdbserver`.

-This was the main reason behind creating `itool`.

 #### `itool pair`